Bfgeshka/picunic/README.md

 ## TODO
 - ~~Custom application start for group of similar files~~
-- dHash variant
+- dHash variant (alternative or second pass)
-- Different backends aside from GraphicsMagick
+- Different backends aside from GraphicsMagick (Imagemagick, ccv, libvips etc)
 - Memory sanity
-- Content-aware files reading (i.e. do not rely on file name)
+- Content-aware files reading (i.e. do not rely on file name) via libmagic

 ## Requirements
 - POSIX (cygwin will do too)